overhangio/tutor/docs/tutorials/plugin.rst

 A plugin can be created either as a simple, single Python module (a ``*.py`` file) or as a full-blown Python package.
 Single Python modules are easier to write, while Python packages can be distributed more easily with ``pip install ...``.
 We'll start by writing our plugin as a single Python module.

+Plugins work by making extensive use of the Tutor hooks API.
+The list of available hooks is available from the :ref:`hooks catalog <hooks_catalog>`.
+Developers who want to understand how hooks work should check the :ref:`hooks API <hooks_api>`.

 Writing a plugin as a single Python module
 ==========================================